glynnbird/postfdb/README.md

 - Insert/Update/Delete document API, without requiring revision tokens.
 - Bulk Insert/Update/Delete API.
 - Fetch all documents or a range using the primary index.
+- Fetch documents by key or range of keys using secondary indexes.
+- "Pull" replication i.e. fetching data from a remote URL.

 It does not implement CouchDB's MVCC, Design Documents, attachments, MapReduce, "Mango" search or any other CouchDB feature.